fooplugins/FooTable/README.md

 What Is FooTable?
 -----------------

-FooTable transforms your HTML tables into expandable responsive tables.
+FooTable is a jQuery plugin that transforms your HTML tables into expandable responsive tables.
 This is how it works:

 1. It hides certain columns of data at different resolutions (we call these breakpoints).
 2. Rows become expandable to reveal any hidden data.